 The majority of council houses in England and Wales got built from 1919 to 1980.
 As a rule they all stuck to a rigid design following Local Authority building standards.

 Council housing eligibility in England goes through the Housing Act 1996.
 The council housing regulations got amended by the Localism Act 2011.

 The latest Act grants the UK government regulatory powers about eligibility for council houses.
 They can now regulate all council housing allocations for homelessness services in England.

-COMMUNITY ALARMS: Some councils in England and Wales provide community alarm services.
-If you apply for a community alarm in your own home it can help to support independent living.
+Some councils in England and Wales provide community alarm services.
+So, if you apply for a community alarm in your own home it can help to support independent living.

-RIGHT TO BUY: You may have the right to buy your council home in England.
-In most cases your council will help you through the application process.
+You may have the right to buy your council home in England.
+In most cases, your local council will help you through the application process.